What a home inspector will look for

 When examining the exterior of a home, here are a few things to take a look at.

-According to Zillow, you’ll want to note if the exterior of the home, including siding and paint, is in good shape or may repairs soon.
+According to Zillow, your inspector should note if the exterior of the home, including siding and paint, is in good shape or may require repairs soon.
 Zillow also recommends checking for any loose boards or exposed wiring.

-Ask your inspector to look for any standing water, as this can be a common red flag for drainage issues or a septic tank issue.
+Ask your inspector to look for any standing water, as this can be a common red flag for drainage issues, according to the U.S. General Services Administration (USGSA).
 Look for tree branches that touch the house or loom above the roof.
-ASHI also recommends looking for large cracks in the driveway and walkways that may need repairs.

 As you and the inspector move to the inside of the house, it's a good idea to look at the following components.

 Zillow recommends looking for signs of leaks, like decay or water stains.
-ASHI says you should also check for signs of pests (nests, droppings, etc.).
+ASHI says you should also check for signs of pests, particularly during the summer.

-It’s important to have your fireplace inspected by a professional, says the National Fire Protection Association.
+It's important to have any home's fireplace inspected by a professional, says the National Fire Protection Association.
 He or she will confirm that the masonry is intact, make sure there are no stains or cracks on the outside of the fireplace and confirm all the components work (flue, damper, etc.).

 Working with a professional home inspector can be a good way to help ensure you're aware of any potential flaws or issues in your future home.
 If you're working with a real estate professional, they can likely direct you to inspectors in your area.
 You can find qualified inspectors in your area through ASHI.